RodoJML/WatchStore/README.md

     Add share button to the listings
     Add a section to see the stores in a list or grid Remmber to add year to the models in the DB
+    DB needs to be updated fields need to be change from Decimal (3,2) to Decimal (5,2)

     Tailwind cheat sheet